-ACT equivalent scores (composite 21 and no subscores below 18 on one test) can be used in lieu of passing Praxis I score requirements for entrance to the Alternate Route teaching program (Masters of Teaching Arts.)
+ACT equivalent scores (composite 21) can be used in lieu of passing Praxis I score requirements for entrance to the Alternate Route teaching program (Masters of Teaching Arts.)

 Students pursuing Alternate Route Educator Licensure must consult with the School of Education to determine the Praxis Series Examinations scores to present for entrance into the M.Ed. in Teaching Arts.